Diverging Lens

 Nearsighted, short sighted or myopic people can see nearby objects clearly but have a problem in viewing distant objects as the image is formed before the retina causing it to be blurred.
 A concave lens can correct the vision by diverging the rays of light emanated from distant objects which are the converged by the eye lens to form a distinct image in the retina.

 The study of the diverging lens has advanced the Optics branch of Physics in a multitude of ways.
-While it provides an interesting opportunity to learners for grasping the basic characteristics of lenses, it finds ample use in the field of medical science and astronomy as well.
+While it provides an interesting opportunity for learners to grasp the basic characteristics of lenses, it finds ample use in the field of medical science and astronomy as well.